textpattern/textpattern.github.io/brand/user-docs-page-template.md

 The `category` value will be the folder name in which the file will go (e.g. `tags`).

 The `published` value will either be `true` (meaning appearing live in the documentation site) or `false` (not yet appearing in the documentation site).
-The latter is good when you’ve commited a draft file but have not yet finished the draft.
+The latter is good when you’ve committed a draft file but have not yet finished the draft.

 The `title` value will be the same as what you use in the `h1` header of the page.